I am a newly hired employee (new hire) to my Health Authority... now what?

 New hires are any employees that have been working with their employer for 3 months or less.
 If you are not a new hire, contact the local Occupational Health Nurse within your Health Authority.

-Step 2: Please also have your immunization records, including infant, school, occupational and travel records, as well as any TB skin test results and/or TB chest x-ray reports ready when you call.
 If you do not have your records, you may be able to obtain them from your family physician, Public Health, your post-secondary school, or travel clinics.
-Please contact us at 1-866-922-9464 (select Option 1) even if you don't have your records.

 What happens after I have reported?

-After assessing your baseline immunity status the Occupational Health Nurse will determine if any further vaccines or tests are needed.
+After assessing your baseline immunity status the Communicable Disease Exposure Management Nurse will determine if any further vaccines or tests are needed.
 You will then be advised of immunization clinics and/or services in your area to obtain your vaccinations, if applicable.

 Why are immunizations important to Healthcare Workers?